jrlarsen/GetProgramming/Chapter 03 - Objects: a way to group data/chapter3.md

  *
  * We'd like to be able to display posts only if
  * the approved property is true.
- * Part 2 of Adventures in JavaScript will
+ * Part 2 of Get Programming with JavaScript will
  * investigate choices and conditions.
  *
  */